What your earwax could reveal about your stress levels

 Measuring Stress Hormones

-Measuring cortisol levels can be traditionally obtained in three ways: through your saliva, blood or urine.
+Cortisol levels can be traditionally measured in three ways: through saliva, blood or urine.
 These methods have questionable accuracy as hormone levels are known to fluctuate, and some methods are time-consuming.

 Due to this successful pilot study, Dr. Herane-Vives is setting up a company to bring his earwax sampling device to market and are investigating the potential for monitoring diabetes, and eventually, COVID-19 antibodies.